therandomsecurityguy/flan-go-scan/README.md

 # flan-go-scan

-iA modular, extensible network vulnerability scanner in Go.
+A modular, extensible network vulnerability scanner in Go.
+The is an update to the deprecated Flan Scan project: https://github.com/cloudflare/flan

 ## Features